 5.1.1.
 Processor and Controller Responsibilities.
 If the European Data Protection Legislation applies to the processing of Customer Personal Data, the parties acknowledge and agree that:

-22.214.171.124.
-Customer is a controller or processor, as applicable, of that Customer Personal Data under the European Data Protection Legislation; and
+220.127.116.11.
+Customer is a controller or processor, as applicable, of that Customer Personal Data under the European Data Protection Legislation or, where it acts as an Outsourcer Partner (as defined in the Agreement) a processor (the applicable End Customer (as defined in the Agreement) being the controller); and

 5.1.2.
 Authorization by Third Party Controller.
 If the European Data Protection Legislation applies to the processing of Customer Personal Data and Customer is a processor, Customer warrants to Appogee HR that Customer’s instructions and actions with respect to that Customer Personal Data, including its appointment of Appogee HR as another processor, have been authorized by the relevant controller.